-- 1. a master's degree in nursing from a nationally accredited nursing program with a cumulative grade point average of at least 3.0 on a 4 point scale; - 2. submission of Graduate Record Exam (GRE) scores; - 3. licensure in the United States as a registered nurse and eligibility for licensure in the state of Tennessee;
+- A master's degree in nursing from a nationally accredited nursing program with a cumulative grade point average of at least 3.0 on a 4point scale; - 2.
+Submission of Graduate Record Exam (GRE) scores; - Licensure in the United States as a registered nurse and eligibility for licensure in the state of Tennessee; - At least two years of full-time work experience (or the equivalent) in nursing as a registered nurse; - Three letters of recommendation, one from the applicant's current (or most recent) supervisor, one from a faculty member who worked directly with the applicant during previous graduate study, and one from an individual selected by the applicant; - 6.
+Completion of an interview;

-- 4. at least two years of full-time work experience in nursing as a registered nurse (or the equivalent); - 5. three letters of recommendation, one from the applicant's current (or most recent) supervisor, one from a faculty member who worked directly with the applicant during previous graduate study, and one from an individual selected by the applicant; - 6. completion of an interview; - 7. completion of a writing sample on a selected topic at the time of interview; - 8. a cover letter expressing the applicant's personal goals for doctoral study (unless clearly articulated in the written essay requested by the university); and - 9. a resume or vita, as appropriate.
+- 7. Completion of a writing sample on a selected topic at the time of interview; - A cover letter expressing the applicant's personal goals for doctoral study (unless clearly articulated in the written essay requested by the university); and - 9.
+A resume or vita, as appropriate.

-Or equivalency for international students
+Or equivalency for international students.